Hacker0x01/docs.hackerone.com/docs/programs/start-h1-bounty.md

 ---

 Bounty programs incentivize hackers to test for critical vulnerabilities.
 You can choose between 2 types of programs:
-* A fully-managed program enables HackerOne to design, manage, and support your program from end to end.
+* A managed program enables HackerOne to design, manage, and support your program from end to end.
-* A self-managed program enables you to run and manage your own program.
+* A hosted program enables you to run and manage your own program.

 If you elect to **Start H1 Bounty**, to get your bounty program up and running, follow these steps: